vRyanv/JARVIS/ReadMe.txt

 ===========           ===========

--> if your role is admin and system can not load course list, please use the file backup, it is in backupCouseList folder, it is blank list ("load data from disk?")
+-> if your role is admin and system can not load course list, please use the file backup, it is in backupFile folder, it is blank list ("load data from disk?")